COVID-19 and Schools/Childcare

 Note that in CDPH’s COVID-19 Public Health Guidance for K-12 Schools, 2022-2023 School Year, antigen tests are recommended as the primary option for detecting COVID-19 in schools, compared to PCR tests.

 Are schools allowed to release personally identifiable information, including health information, from students’ education records to the County Public Health Department without parental or student consent?
 (TK-12)

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records, which generally includes all student information in the possession of schools.
 In general, school districts and public schools (and other schools receiving federal funds) must obtain consent from a parent or guardian before disclosing personally identifiable information from students’ education records.
 But exceptions to FERPA’s general consent rule allow schools to share certain records and information without prior consent in certain circumstances.

-In its guidance regarding FERPA and how school officials can help slow the spread of COVID-19, the U.S. Department of Education confirms that schools can share information without prior consent when, in connection with an emergency such as the current COVID-19 pandemic, sharing information with public health officials is necessary to protect the health or safety of students or other individuals.
-In order to prevent and control the spread of disease through case investigation and contact tracing, this may include information such as whether a student has tested positive for COVID-19, their household contacts, and their parents’ or guardians’ contact information.
+The U.S. Department of Education confirms that schools can share information without prior consent when, in connection with an emergency such as the current COVID-19 pandemic, sharing information with public health officials is necessary to protect the health or safety of students or other individuals.
+This may include information such as whether a student has tested positive for COVID-19, their household contacts, and their parents’ or guardians’ contact information.